-Respect to the greenest fashionistas.
-We take our hats off to these, some of most sustainable designers ever!
+Respect to the greenest fashionistas!
+We bow down to these, some of the most sustainable designers ever!

 By Chiara Spagnoli Gabardi

 Sure, there are lots of sustainable fashion brands out there.
 Reformation, Amour Vert, People Tree…the list goes on.
 And these labels are fantastic.
 They’re affordable, they’re paying people ethically, and they’re using ecological materials to make their clothing.
-But…who’s behind those labels?
+But…what about the most sustainable fashion designers?
+I mean, who’s behind those huge labels?
 Who actually designs the clothing?
 The truth is, we don’t really know.

 It’s more than likely a whole team of nameless, faceless designers.
 That’s fine, but sometimes, you really want to know more about the talent behind a brand.
 After all, they deserve the recognition.
 The most sustainable designers are often pioneers in their field, willing to put their name out there for increasing scrutiny from ever-wiser and more demanding customers.

-Here, we’ve found some of the most sustainable designers ever.
+Here, we’ve found some of the most sustainable designers, like, ever.
 They’re notable for not only their chic creations, but also the ethics that lie behind them.
 They’re talented, and they’re transparent.
 Which is your favourite?
 And who did we miss?

 This New York based designer is best known for two things: fabulous wedding gowns, and having appeared on the hit TV series, Project Runway.

-Her work defined by its sustainability.
-She chooses planet-friendly materials like silk and organic cotton to make most of her pieces, and she also employs zero-waste techniques to craft her gowns, some of which look like clouds kissed by the colours of the rainbow.
-She clearly has a sharp knack for colour and draping – her dresses float around the wearer, like glamorous smoke.
+Her work is defined by its beauty, and its sustainability.
+She chooses planet-friendly materials like silk and organic cotton to make most of her pieces.
+Marshall also employs zero-waste techniques to craft her gowns, some of which look like clouds kissed by the colours of the rainbow.
+She clearly has a sharp knack for colour and draping, too!
+Her dresses float around the wearer, like glamorous smoke.

 Leanne Marshall ensures her eponymous label is further sustainable by ensuring that every made-to-order dress is produced one at a time, by fairly paid seamstresses.
-This way, there is no overproduction, surplus inventory, or waste.
+This way, there is never any overproduction, surplus inventory, or waste.

+Another of the most sustainable fashion designers is Sanyukta Shrestha.
 This multi-award-winning designer is best known for being a pioneer in sustainable bridalwear.
-But recently, the talented designer has branched out to create some delicately beautiful pret-a-porter collections.
+But recently, the talented coutier creator has branched out to create some delicately beautiful pret-a-porter collections.

 Specifically, her ‘ready to wear’ capsule collection, titled “The Kind Collection” features romantic blouses, elegant trousers and silky skirts.